Alpine: Concerning high mountains, originally, concerning the Alps.

 Fall!
 (Falling!): What climbers in the vicinity yell to protect their team and others when someone is in a fall.

 Fall Line: The direction a fall would take.
 The belay position and belay anchors should be in line with the fall line to prevent a pendulum effect.
 Avoid climbing in the fall line of another climber higher on the pitch.
-More in the climbing manual.

 Figure-eight Knot: The basic climber's knot, when retraced, used to attach a climber's harness to the rope and for many other purposes.
 Not to be confused with a figure-eight belay and rappel device.

 Fisherman's Knot (Double Fisherman's Knot): A knot used to make small-diameter rope, like prusik, into slings.
 Use a figure-eight knot to connect the larger main climbing ropes.
-More in the climbing manual.

 Fluke: A dynamic snow anchor that dives deeper as it moves.
 For use in soft snow where pickets will pull out.
 Because a fluke slows a fall rather than stops a fall, flukes should only be used on pitches where slowing a fall is adequate protection.